briankirkpatrick/ActivityRecognitionProject/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+###Project Description
+This project is intended to convert the supplied data into a single useable data set that isolates "key" variables into a tidy data set for further analysis.

 ###Project Notes and Assumptions

-This project was written using RStudio Version 0.98.507 – © 2009-2013 RStudio, Inc. on machine using Windows 7 - Service Pack 1
+This project was written using RStudio Version 0.98.507 – © 2009-2013 RStudio, Inc. on a machine using Windows 7 - Service Pack 1.

 The project assumes you have downloaded the data set from the above link and that the folder has been unzipped and is available in your working directory.
 If you have rearranged the files, have the data stored differently or have renamed any of the files, you may need to adjust the code.